 Final Thoughts on Raw Milk Benefits

-- Raw milk comes from cows, goats, sheep, or other animals that have usually been grass-fed and raised in human conditions.
-The is milk unpasteurized and therefore retains more of its natural nutrients and benefits.
+- Raw milk comes from cows, goats, sheep or other animals that have usually been grass-fed and raised in humane conditions.
+The milk is unpasteurized and therefore retains more of its natural nutrients and benefits.

-- Benefits of drinking raw milk include: improved immunity, healthier skin, reduced allergies, healthier growth and development, lower risk for nutrient deficiencies and much more.
+- Raw milk benefits include improved immunity, healthier skin, reduced allergies, healthier growth and development, lower risk for nutrient deficiencies, and much more.

 - Real milk has been consumed safely for many centuries, can be found online or at farmers markets, and can also be obtained from raw cheeses, yogurt or kefir in order to get raw milk benefits in your diet.